 When it comes to helping others grieve, most of us don’t know what to do.
 We attempt well-meaning gestures and try to say and do the right thing.
 Often times our efforts fall flat.
 Even worse, saying the wrong thing might put a wedge between you and the person grieving.

 It’s important to remember that everyone’s grief is unique.
 Your personal experience dealing may not be useful to someone else.
 That’s why saying “I know exactly how you feel” isn’t helpful.
+Instead, let the grieving person know you are there to listen if they’d like to talk.

-Grieving is an intensely emotional time and is often characterized by confusion, forgetting the “little things” occurring at this time, and fear connected with facing life without the person lost.
+Grieving is an intensely emotional period and is often characterized by confusion, forgetting the “little things” occurring at this time, and fear connected with facing life without the person lost.
 That is why it is critical that you are patient and understanding.
 Just being present for support can help.
 Regardless of the situation, the only effective way of helping others grieve is to allow them to do it in their own way and in their own time.

-Whether friends or family lose a loved one in infancy or childhood, through an accidental death, a suicide, an illness or due to natural causes, you can respond in ways that will support their unique needs.
+Whether friends or family lose a loved one in infancy or childhood, through accidental death, a suicide, an illness, or due to natural causes, you can respond in ways that will support their unique needs.
 For tips on handling grief in special situations, visit the appropriate page that is listed in the right sidebar or in the links above.
 Keep in mind that more than one of the situations can apply to an individual death.

 Below are some general tips that apply to most grief situations.
 If you are concerned about the way a friend or loved one is reacting, do not hesitate to consult with a professional.
 There are many support groups and grief counselors available.